Gmail deliverability issues

 Get Whitelisted

-The surest & easiest way to ensure your emails are never elected to go to spam by Gmail spam filters is to ask your subscribers to add your email to their contact list.
+The surest and easiest way to ensure your emails never go to spam is to ask your subscribers to add your email to their contact list.

 Email from Evercoach newsletter

-The Gmail spam filter will see this as a clear sign that emails from your email address shouldn’t end up in the spam folder.
+The Gmail spam filter sees this as a clear sign that emails from your address shouldn’t end up in the spam folder.

-Not everyone will add you to their address book but you can always ask and some will actually follow you.
-That’s enough to get positive points for deliverability.
+Not everyone will add you to their address book, but if some do, that’s enough to get positive points for deliverability.

 Wrap Up